Libya says Gaddafi spy chief arrested in Mauritania

 "This is a big moment for Libyans.
 I wish that he had been arrested here," another resident Abdullah al-Mory said.

-Saif al-Islam was captured disguised as a Bedouin in the Sahara in November and is awaiting trial in Libya on rape and murder charges.
-Libya's National Transitional Council says he will get a fair hearing, but his supporters want him sent to The Hague.
+Saif al-Islam was captured disguised as a Bedouin in the Sahara in November is awaiting trial in Libya on rape and murder charges.
+Libya's National Transitional Council says he will get a fair hearing but his supporters want him sent to the Hague.

-Yet France has hailed him as a "key partner" and he went on to play a leading role in the awkward African diplomacy over Libya that finally led to the continent recognising the National Transitional Council as the country's new leaders.
+Yet France has hailed him as a "key partner" and he went on to play a leading role in the awkward African diplomacy over Libya that finally led to the continent recognising the National Transitional Council as its new leaders.

-(Additional reporting by Roberta Cowan in Amsterdam, Marie-Louise Gumuchian in Tripoli and Lin Noueihed in Tunis; Maria-Victoria Buffery in Paris; Writing by Mark John; Editing by Andrew Osborn)
+(Additional reporting by Roberta Cowan in Amsterdam, Marie-Louise Gumuchian in Tripoli and Lin Noueihed in Tunis; Maria-Victoria Buffery in Paris; Writing by Mark John; Editing by Giles Elgood)